horker/psnotebook/README.md

 ## License

-This software is published under the MIT license.
+This software is licensed under the MIT license.

-The AvalonEdit library that this software using is subject to its own license.
+The AvalonEdit library is subject to its own license.
 Refer to the [project site](http://avalonedit.net).